 POETRY LEGEND: Poet Wallace Stevens converted to Catholicism before he died.

-The idea of someone coverting to another religion is a pretty commonplace situation.
+The idea of someone converting to another religion is a pretty commonplace situation.

 And someone converting while on their death bed is even MORE conventional.